readium/lcp-specs/notes/lcp-key-retrieval.md

 ## Terminology

-Authorization Server
+*Authorization Server*

-A server issuing Access Tokens to Reading Systems after successfully authenticating a User and obtaining authorization to access a given resource.
+Server issuing Access Tokens to Reading Systems after successfully authenticating a User and obtaining authorization to access a given resource.

 *Access Token*

-A unique string sent back to a Reading System by an Authorization Server after authentication of a User.
+Unique string sent back to a Reading System by an Authorization Server after authentication of a User.

 *Encryption Profile*

-A set of encryption algorithms used in a specific Protected Publication and associated Licence Document.
+Set of encryption algorithms used in a specific Protected Publication and associated Licence Document.

 *License Document*